 There seems to be a consensus, though, that the nicest, most beautiful Shoeless Joe cards in existence are the 1914-15 Cracker Jack issues.
-They have an eye-catching red background to go along with top-tier artwork and stellar design.
+They have an eye-catching red background with top-tier artwork and stellar design.

 1915 is typically the superior edition because they were also made available via redemption offers for factory sets, not just in the box itself, and thus could avoid staining.